jacobhood/Challonge-DotNet/README.md

 ## Installation

-The library is available on NuGet.
+A beta version of the library is available on NuGet.

 Package Manager:
 ```